 - Spread generously over the warm rolls so it melts into all the nooks and crannies.

-- Serve warm, reheating briefly in the microwave if needed.
+- Serve warm; reheating briefly in the microwave is optional.
 These rolls will keep at room temperature for a couple of days or freeze well, though their deliciousness often makes immediate enjoyment the preferred option.

 ![]() | ![]() | ![]() |

-While few things rival the simple pleasure of a fluffy, buttery cinnamon roll, for breakfast, my appreciation for pairing them with something savory stems from a unique experience in Austria 50 years ago.
-An innkeeper, with a knowing wink, served us soup alongside warm apple strudel before our main course, explaining the delightful surprise of sweet and savory together.
-It’s a tradition that has resonated with me ever since.
+While few things rival the simple pleasure of a fluffy, buttery cinnamon roll for breakfast, my appreciation for pairing them with something savory stems from a unique experience in Austria 50 years ago.
+With a knowing wink, an innkeeper served us soup alongside warm apple strudel before our main course.
+With a twinkle in his eye, he explained that a touch of sweetness could awaken the palate, preparing it for the rich flavors to come.
+It was a revelation!

 In the comment section below, tell us how yours turned out.